CNS Neurosurgery’s COVID-19 (Novel Coronavirus) Current Rooms & Pre-Operative Protocol (2020)

 - Avoid crowds;

-- Avoids anyone who has any of the above symptoms or any recent overseas travel history;
+- Avoid anyone who has any of the above symptoms or any recent overseas travel history;

-- Avoid touching your face with your hands;
+- Avoid touching your face (or mask area) with your hands;

 - Practice “social distancing“, e.g., no hand-shakes; no greeting hug or kiss; keep around 2 metres away from people;